boriskriger/Publications/README.md

 Kriger, B. (2026).
 The topological atom: Spin, shells, Berry phase, and the periodic table as topological structure [Preprint].
 IIIR Cosmology and Theoretical Physics.   https://doi.org/10.13140/RG.2.2.20789.44002

-Kriger, B. (2026).
+Kriger, B., & Kaminski, J. F. (2026).
 The Firm as a Functional Operator: Owner-Mentality, Performative Labor, and the Structural Convergence of Organizational and Algorithmic Degeneration.
-IIIR Computational Humanities and Cultural Systems. https://doi.org/10.5281/zenodo.20613926
+IIIR Computational Humanities and Cultural Systems. https://doi.org/10.5281/zenodo.20634903

 Kriger, B. (2026).
 Psychodrama and the Play-Frame Lacuna: A Structural Theory of Self-Model Exploration, Pathological Substitution, and the Architecture of the Network of Events (Solotowizki Method).
 IIIR Computational Humanities and Cultural Systems. https://doi.org/10.5281/zenodo.20615320

+Kriger, B. (2026).
+The cosmic web: SPCA recognition of the largest Banach network.
+IIIR Cosmology and Theoretical Physics. https://doi.org/10.13140/RG.2.2.34715.84004

+Kriger, B. (2026).
+The topology of planets: Dipoles, layers, plates, and the planetary realisation of the Banach principle.
+IIIR Cosmology and Theoretical Physics. https://doi.org/10.13140/RG.2.2.28004.95369

+Kriger, B. (2026).
+The topology of the universe: SPCA recognition of the global Banach fixed point on RP3.
+IIIR Cosmology and Theoretical Physics. https://doi.org/10.13140/RG.2.2.12905.45929

+Kriger, B. (2026).
+The living cell: A multi-layered topological-dissipative object.
+IIIR Cosmology and Theoretical Physics. https://doi.org/10.13140/RG.2.2.31360.39687

+Kriger, B. (2026).
+The background law: Tissues, organs, and the topology of networks under the double vacuum of planning.
+IIIR Cosmology and Theoretical Physics. https://doi.org/10.13140/RG.2.2.14583.18088

 ### Links